Susritha96/project-management/docs/ProjectCharter.md

 <b>Project Start Date: </b>	05/17/2019</br>

-<b>Project Objectives:</b>This is a web application that allow user to know all the Knowledge areas and the process groups</br>
+<b>Project Objectives:</b>This is a web application that allow user to take the quiz on project quality management knowledge area and three process groups(Planning, executing and monitoring and controlling) </br>

 <b>Roles and Responsibilities:</b></br>